sudhagarv555/Data--analysis-Dashboard/README.md

 ### 6. Partition the dashboard to display the below details of Primary Region and Secondary Region

-i.
+.
 First Order Date
-ii.
+.
 Total Sales
-iii.
+.
 Average Sales per Order
-iv.
+.
 No. of Customers
-v.
+.
 No. of Orders
-vi.
+.
 No. of Products in Sales

+Dashboard interacion <a href="https://github.com/sudhagarv555/Data--analysis-Dashboard/blob/main/Screenshot%202025-01-07%20142446.png"> viwe dashboard </a>